-The December days may be unseasonably warm this year, but the nights are as long and dark as ever.
-And for the millions of Americans with Seasonal Affective Disorder (SAD), it’s the darkness, not the cold, that makes winter so difficult.
+For the millions of Americans with Seasonal Affective Disorder (SAD), it’s the darkness, not the cold, that makes winter so difficult.

 Scientists have yet to pinpoint the exact causes of SAD, but they do have a few ideas.
 Shorter days mean less sunlight.
 This may seem like a superficial concern—sure, sunny days make us happier—but the chemistry goes much deeper than that.
 Exposure to sunlight, or a lack thereof, affects the production and release of important brain chemicals, and any imbalance in these chemicals can make us feel pretty awful.